The Best Blogging Platforms Compared

 Cons:

-- Limited customization options.
+- Limited design and customization options.

 5. Medium – Focused on Writing